StellarProgressCompany/StellarProgressWeb/newConfig.md

 #### Step 6: Start Laravel's Local Development Server

-Navigate to your project directory and start the local development server using Laravel Artisan
+Navigate to your project directory and start the local development server using Laravel Artisan's serve command:

-'s serve command:

 ```bash
 cd example-app